Kostas Nikolaidis: Later career

-In 1973 after he was released from AEK, Nikolaidis signed for PAS Giannina, where he played for a season, winning the second division championship, helping the club to be promoted to the first division.
+In the summer of 1973 Nikolaidis was released from AEK and signed for PAS Giannina, where he played for a season, winning the second division championship, helping the club to be promoted to the first division.

-The following season Nikolaidis was transferred to Apollon Athens, where he played 2 seasons, winning again the second division championship and playing his final season at the highest tear of Greece.
-Except his impressive 100 goals in total for the Greek Championship, he managed to score in 8 consecutive league games being one of 4 players that ever achieve that alongside Giorgos Sideris, Demis Nikolaidis and Kostas Mitroglou.
+On 21 August 1974 he signed for Apollon Athens, where he played for two seasons, winning again the second division championship and playing his final season at the highest tear of Greece.
+Except his impressive 100 goals in total for the Greek Championship, he managed to score in eight consecutive league games being one of four players that ever achieve that alongside Giorgos Sideris, Demis Nikolaidis and Kostas Mitroglou.

 On 10 August 1976, Nikolaidis joined Olympiakos Neon Liosion, where he played for a season before finishing his career as a footballer.

 International career

 Nikolaidis played in 1962 with Greece U19, under Georgios Magiras, making 10 appearances.

 Nikolaidis played with Greece four times between 1971 and 1973.
 He made his debut on 17 November 1971, in a friendly match against Bulgaria which ended in a 2–2 draw.